Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_30_stl/mat_30.md

 3. map for key-value storage
 4. Algorithms for common operations
 5. Iterators for traversal

+---

+## Closing Story

+"I've been reinventing the wheel!"
+Tian laughed, replacing his custom array classes with vector, his lookup tables with map, his unique ID storage with set.
+The STL versions were more powerful, thoroughly tested, and incredibly efficient.

+Kuya Miguel grinned.
+"That's why the STL exists.
+Decades of expert work, optimized and proven.
+Vector grows automatically, map provides fast lookups with balanced trees, algorithms like sort and find are highly optimized."

+Tian practiced using vector for resident storage, map for quick ID-to-index lookup, set for unique collections, and algorithms for sorting, searching, and filtering.
+"And iterators let me traverse any container uniformly.
+Same pattern for vector, map, set, list."

+"Exactly!
+Learn the STL patterns once, use them everywhere.
+And with C++11 range-based for loops and lambdas, the code becomes even cleaner.
+You saw how easy sorting by custom criteria became with lambda functions."

+Tian's resident management system was now concise, powerful, and professional.
+Vector for dynamic storage, map for fast lookups, sort and find for queries.
+"This is production-quality code."

+"It is.
+Now for the final challenge: build a complete CRUD system using everything you've learned."

 **Next Lesson:** Final Challenge - Complete CRUD System